kitsilanosoftware/MonoDevelop.Tizen/README.md

   * **Device ID** (optional): The ID of the target device, as provided by `sdb devices`; if left empty, the native tools will use the default device.

+This dialog box can also be accessed via the Project → Tizen SDK Settings... menu.